OhOmah/OhOmah/README.md

 🔭 I’m currently working on ...
 * A smart home/security system with machine learning implemtations all contained locally.
 * A machine learning model to help drivers improve lap times using reinforcment learning.
+* A recommender system to match a user with a suitable lawyer for any civil case

 🏁 My hobbies include:
 * Building and racing cars